Skip to main content

 Proprietary Software Definition

 A distinguishing feature of proprietary software is that end-users can’t access the source code, which remains the owner's intellectual property.
-T
+The source company (the Independent Software Vendor or ISV) manages all modifications, upgrades, and patches.

-In addition, restrictions prohibit end-users from repackaging or redistributing commercial software, details of which are in lengthy End-user License Agreements (EULA), Terms of Service (TOS), and other user agreements.
+The commercial software license (also called proprietary software license) outlines the terms and conditions under which the software can be used and accessed.
+Restrictions prohibit end-users from repackaging or redistributing commercial software, details of which are in lengthy End-user License Agreements (EULA), Terms of Service (TOS), and other user agreements.

 Examples of Proprietary Software